Why won't my car start? Find what are the common reasons a car won't start and what to do to get your car up and running again.

 The most likely cause of your problem is this neutral safety switch that is not working correctly.
 I'm guessing that when you step on your brake it causes the neutral safety switch contacts to move just a little and send power to your starter like it should.

-I think if you have your neutral safety switch replaced it should fix your problem.
-I hope this has helped.
-Thanks again for asking me your question.
+I think if you have your neutral safety switch replaced it should fix your problem of your car not starting.

 Recommended Tools and Parts for Fixing Car Won't Start Problems